mitch-pan/aws-open5gs-ngfw-n6/open5gs_ueransim.md

 ### Install open5GS on Ubuntu-UPF

-SSH to the Ubuntu-EPC server (see output from terraform for exact command), and then run the following commands:
+SSH to the Ubuntu-UPF server (see output from terraform for exact command), and then run the following commands:

 ```